sambhavsaxena/footprints/README.md

 ![image](https://raw.githubusercontent.com/thatsameguyokay/images/main/footprints.png)

 ## Installation
-Follow the steps to install the application to your local machine**:
+Follow the steps to install the application to your local machine:

 * Fork and clone [this](https://github.com/sambhavsaxena/footprints) repository make an instant copy of the content.
 * Alternatively, you can download the source and set it up with Github Desktop.